Notes on Sincerity and such

 “When people speak in a very elaborate and sophisticated way, they either want to tell a lie, or to admire themselves.
 You should not believe such people.
 Good speech is always clear, clever, and understood by all.” ―Leo Tolstoy[6]

 If you use hyperbole in a fun way, as another form of shared-irony, that may be innocent enough.
-But if you use it excessively or unthinkingly — if you seemingly can never be concerned by what you see in the news without being “deeply troubled” by it, for instance — consider recalibrating your verbiage.
+But if you use it excessively or unthinkingly—if you seemingly can never be concerned by what you see in the news without being “deeply troubled” by it, for instance—consider recalibrating your verbiage.

-I suspect that this is one of those cases where we will have to rely on the spirit of the law rather than any firm prohibitions.
+I suspect that this is one of those cases where we have to rely on the spirit of the law rather than on any firm prohibitions.
 Use these rhetorical registers, but use them carefully, and question your motives for using them.
 If you resort to caricature to make a joke or simplify an example, maybe that’s all fun and games, but if you use it to reinforce a stereotype or to paint a grey area in black-and-white to hide its complexity, consider that you may have taken a step too far.

 There is a lot of rotten use of this stuff going around these days.
-Someone says something insincere and offensive, and the next thing out of their mouths is something along the lines of “I was only putting it out there,” “That’s just what some people are saying,” “I only wanted to see how you’d react,” “Hah; you thought I was being literal,” “I sure triggered the outgroup with that!”
+Someone says something insincere and offensive, and the next thing out of their mouths is something like “I was only putting it out there,” “That’s just what some people are saying,” “I only wanted to see how you’d react,” “Hah; you thought I was being literal,” “Triggered much?”
 Don’t be that guy.

 But what about flirtation?